FACTION BRIEF

 Intercept Operations

-When a consciousness is scheduled for deletion—fees unpaid, subscription lapsed—they grab the data before destruction.
-Requires speed, skill, inside information.
+When a consciousness is scheduled for deletion—fees unpaid, subscription lapsed, corporate termination—Preservationists try to grab the data before it's destroyed.
+Requires speed, skill, and inside information.

 Success rate: ~30%